What is this?

 This blog serves as a reflective and connective space; a place where I share my thoughts and questions on education, global citizenship, service, and sustainability in hopes it will better my own actions and connect me with others.

 Who am I?

-My core belief: education should create a future in which people flourish.
+My core belief: education is key to creating a future in which people and planet flourish.

 Currently, I work with young people and educators at NIST International School in Bangkok, Thailand, where I serve as the Deputy Head of Secondary, Curriculum (MYP).
 Previously at NIST, I taught MYP English and DP Psychology, coordinated the MYP Service & Action program, and Global Citizen Diploma.
 I am also lucky enough to work Compass Education, focused on equipping schools for a sustainable future.
 Through that shared endeavor, I facilitate workshops for educators based on systems thinking to consider how to engage our students with our complex world.

 Prior to Bangkok, I worked with young people as PYP teacher and the Education for Sustainable Development (ESD) coordinator at the International School of Tianjin.

 Oh, and I have a cat named Bangle who uses the human toilet.